-Odoo’s ideal business size ranges depending on the needs of each organization.
-Small businesses who need just one app, like accounting, can easily use the stand-alone Odoo Accounting application (although if you’re looking for only accounting, I’d recommend a program like QuickBooks or Xero instead unless you are anticipating a lot of growth and will require Odoo’s application collection in the future).
+Odoo’s ideal business size range varies, depending on the needs of each organization.
+Small businesses that need just one app, such as accounting, can easily use the stand-alone Odoo Accounting application.
+However, if you’re looking for only accounting, I’d recommend a program such as QuickBooks or Xero instead unless you are anticipating a lot of growth and will require Odoo’s application collection in the future.

 As your business grows, you can add as many Odoo applications as you need.
 The open-source nature of the software makes it optimal for developers and tech-savvy business owners who want to customize and modify their software.

 Both Odoo’s online and on-premise plans only allow for a single user.
-Adding additional users can become quite spendy, although the company does offer a slight discount for each additional use.
+Adding more users can become quite spendy, although the company does offer a slight discount for each additional user.
 You can set three different levels of user access within the software.

 Ease Of Use

 Odoo Accounting is generally intuitive, and a recent redesign makes the software easier to navigate and more organized.
-Another nice touch is that the software walks you through how to use features, making getting started easier.
+Another nice touch is that the software walks you through how to use the features, making it easier to get started.

-Odoo Accounting offers most basic accounting capabilities; although, for specialized features like project management, inventory, time tracking, etc. you’ll have to purchase additional Odoo applications to receive the feature depth we’re used to in our reviews.
+Odoo Accounting offers most basic accounting capabilities.
+However, for specialized features, such as project management, inventory, time tracking, etc., you’ll have to purchase additional Odoo applications to receive the feature depth we’re used to in our reviews.
 You can go on a feature tour or schedule a demo of the software to see these features in action.

 - Invoicing: Odoo offers four invoice templates.
 You can add a logo and header, but that’s about it in terms of customizations.
-You can set invoice reminders and warnings for when you’re invoicing a specific customer (ex. “this customer is always late”).
-Invoices are sent as a .pdf and you require staff members to send invoices for approval before being sent.
+You can set invoice reminders and warnings for when you’re invoicing a specific customer (e.g., “this customer is always late”).
+Invoices are sent as a .pdf, and you can require staff members to send invoices for approval before being sent.
 There are no recurring invoices available.